phalt/swapi/swapi/templates/docs.md

 <a name="root"></a>
 ###Root

-The Root resource provides information on all avaiable resources within the API.
+The Root resource provides information on all available resources within the API.

 **Example request:**